-Development proposals will be expected to utilise all available opportunities to protect and enhance natural habitats and encourage the biodiversity of flora and fauna, in particular where the site includes:
+Development proposals must utilise all available opportunities to protect and enhance natural habitats and encourage the biodiversity of flora and fauna, in particular where the site includes:

 - land designated, and protected, for its biodiversity interest (SSSI)

 - unimproved meadow or pasture (wildflower grasslands)

 - ancient woodland

-- the River Teise water systems
+- the River Teise corridor

 - pond or wetland

-These sites are shown in Map L4 and Map L5.
+These sites are shown in a map in Appendix 3.

-Development proposals which are likely to have an adverse impact, either direct or indirect, on local biodiversity will only be permitted where it is supported by a specialist Ecological Impact Assessment which demonstrates, to the satisfaction of the local planning authority, that there are no alternatives with less harmful impacts, and that appropriate mitigation measures or, as a last resort, compensation measures, can be provided to achieve a net enhancement to the site's biodiversity.
+Development proposals which are likely to have an adverse impact, either direct or indirect, on local biodiversity will only be permitted where it is supported by a specialist ecological impact assessment which demonstrates, to the satisfaction of the local planning authority, that there are no alternatives with less harmful impacts, and that appropriate mitigation measures or, as a last resort, compensation measures, can be provided to achieve a net enhancement to the site's biodiversity.
 Any development proposals should consider additional benefit of enhancing biodiversity through drainage provision.